jadijadi/lpic1book/content/1012_boot_the_system.md

 ```

 ## systemd
-Is new, loved, and hated.
-Lots of new ideas but not following some of the beloved UNIX principles (say.. not saving logs in a text file or trying to help you too much but asking for the root password when you are not running commands with sudo).
+It's new, loved, and hated.
+Lots of new ideas, but not following some of the beloved UNIX principles (say.. not saving logs in a text file or trying to help you too much but asking for the root password when you are not running commands with sudo).
 It lets us run services if the hardware is connected, in time intervals, if another service is started, and ...

 The systemd is made around **units**.
 A unit can be a service, group of services, or an action.
 Units do have a name, a type, and a configuration file.
 There are 12 unit types: automount, device, mount, path, scope, service, slice, snapshot, socket, swap, target & timer.